hashxim/hconMD/Work_MD/Psychological Disorders.md

 Symptoms of autism spectrum must be present during early developmental period and must cause significant impairment in important areas including social and occupational functioning.

 ### Attention-Deficit Hyperactivity Disorder (ADHD)
-Characterized by a persistent pattern of hyperactivity-impulsivity and/or inattention that interferes with functioning and presents itself in two or more settings such
+Characterized by a persistent pattern of hyperactivity-impulsivity and/or inattention that interferes with functioning and presents itself in two or more settings such as school, home, work.

+Several symptoms must present prior to the age of 12 and must have negative impact on social, occupational or academic functioning.

+## Bipolar and Related Disorders
+characterized by shifts in mood as well as changes in activity and energy levels.
+The disorder often involves experiencing shifts between elevated moods  and periods of depression.

 ## Footer

 Tags: \#FleetingNotes, \#review Links: [Source](https://www.verywellmind.com/what-is-a-psychological-disorder-2795767), \[\[Incomplete\_Notes\|File\]\]
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMzExODIyNDg1XX0=
+eyJoaXN0b3J5IjpbMTQ0NjYxODczMF19
 -->